 Homemade Ginger Ale RecipePrint

 - 1 cup water

 - Lime juice

 - Lime wedges

-1 Bring 2 cups of water to a boil in a saucepan.
+1 Simmer ginger in water, strain: Bring 2 cups of water to a boil in a saucepan.
 Add ginger.
 Reduce heat to medium low and let ginger sit in the simmering water for 5 minutes.
 Remove from heat and let sit for 20 minutes.
 Strain liquid through a fine mesh strainer.
 Discard ginger pieces.

-2 In a separate saucepan, make the Simple Syrup by dissolving 1 cup granulated sugar into 1 cup of boiling water.
+2 Make simple syrup: In a separate saucepan, make the Simple Syrup by dissolving 1 cup granulated sugar into 1 cup of boiling water.
 Set aside.

 3 Assemble: Make individual (tall) glasses of ginger ale by mixing 1/2 cup of ginger water with 1/3 cup of Simple Syrup and 1/2 cup of club soda.
 Add a few drops of fresh lime juice and a lime wedge to each glass.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Homemade Ginger Ale on Simply Recipes.
 Thank you!Print